Table of Contents

 (These are in Virtualbox Settings->General)

-5) Use wired Internet, not WiFi, for initial download/updates.
+5. Use wired Internet, not WiFi, for initial downloads/updates.

-7) You May need to start Virtualbox as Administrator.
+7. You may need to start VirtualBox as an Administrator.
 Use this guide: How to “Run as Administrator” an application on Windows: 3 Easy Methods

-9) Be sure your HD or SSD has >80GB of free space.
-All the updates after initial installation gobble space.
+9. Be sure your HD or SSD has >80GB of free space.
+All the updates after the initial installation gobble space.

-12) Before adding commands on CMD, make sure you have quit your Virtualbox.
+12. Before adding commands to CMD, make sure you have quit your VirtualBox.

-If you get this error “VBoxManage.exe: error: Unknown option. –cpuidset.
+If you get this error, “VBoxManage.exe: error: Unknown option. –cpuidset.
 The VM hangs on boot” while adding the first code in the Command Prompt.
 It’s because of the double hyphen.
-Use Double hyphen “- – “before cpuidset.
+Use a Double hyphen “- – “before cpuidset.

 If you get this error “VBoxManage error: Could not find a registered machine named Your VM Name“, it is because you haven’t used the correct name of your virtual machine when adding the codes on CMD.